apsteinmetz/wfmu_explorer/about.md

 -- Art Steinmetz (apsteinmetz@yahoo.com)

 ## Change log
+*Changes in 0.7
+Switched from dplyr to dtplyr for handling tables.  dtplyr uses the data.table package for much faster speed.
+Updated to new versions of Ubuntu, R and Shiny,

+Load playlist files from github when the app is started so that data updates will happen automatically whenever I rescrape the station's playlist files.
+Previously, I had to manually log into the server to update the files.

 *Changes in 0.6 Corona virus update.
 Rewrote almost entire app.
 It broke after a number of R package updates.
 I thought I was just updating the playlist data but tragedy ensued.
 Lesson: sandbox even trival updates.
 Switched to fancier worldcloud package.
 Included a couple more DJs who have irregular playlist formats on the web site.
 Many still missing.

 *Changes in 0.52: New Goth theme!